-- 4.1 The statement of affairs should detail the nature and amount of all the company's/debtor's assets and liabilities, including the liabilities set out in paragraph 4.3(a)(i) (vii) below.
-A misstatement of the amount of the assets and liabilities can constitute a 'material irregularity' (within the meaning of sections 6 and 262, and paragraph 38 of Schedule A1, IA 1986) being a ground on which an approved VA may be challenged by an aggrieved creditor.
-In addition, a director/debtor commits an offence if he makes any false representations or commits any other fraud for the purpose of obtaining the approval of the creditors to the proposed arrangement.
-The directors/debtor should be informed of these dangers. - 4.2 [IVA] Where the debtor is an undischarged bankrupt and has already delivered a statement of affairs under section 272 or 288 he need not deliver a further statement unless so required by the nominee. - 4.3 The member's approach should, inter alia, cover the points listed below:
+- 4.1 The statement of affairs should detail the nature and amount of all the company's assets and liabilities, including the liabilities set out in paragraph 4.2(a)(i) (vii) below.
+A misstatement of the amount of the assets and liabilities can constitute a 'material irregularity' (within the meaning of section 6, and paragraph 38 of Schedule A1, IA 1986) being a ground on which an approved CVA may be challenged by an aggrieved creditor, the nominee, the administrator or the liquidator.
+In addition, a director commits an offence if he makes any false representations or commits any other fraud for the purpose of obtaining the approval of the creditors to the proposed arrangement.
+The directors should be informed of these dangers. - 4.2 The member's approach should, inter alia, cover the points listed below:

-(a) Creditors
+a) Creditors

-The member should require the directors/debtor to provide details of all known or possible liabilities including:
+The member should require the directors to provide details of all known or possible liabilities including:

-- (i) claims which are fully or partly secured: the status of the accounts and the existence of any arrears should be established: - (ii) preferential claims: - (iii) guarantee liabilities; - (iv) claims for breach of contract, including claims in respect of faulty and incomplete work and hire purchase and leasing agreements; - (v) creditors who are: - [CVA] persons connected with the company ('connected persons') (as defined in section 249 IA 1986); - [IVA] 'associates' (as defined in section 435 IA 1986); - (vi) guarantors of the company's/debtor's debts, including connected persons/associates: - (vii) debts for an unliquidated amount or any debt whose value is unascertained, including particularly: - contingent liabilities; - the potential for liabilities arising under property leases (of both present and past tenancies);
+- i) claims which are fully or partly secured: the status of the accounts and the existence of any arrears should be established; - ii) preferential claims; - iii) guarantee liabilities; - iv) claims for breach of contract, including claims in respect of faulty and incomplete work and hire purchase and leasing agreements; - v) creditors who are persons connected with the company ('connected persons') (as defined in section 249 IA 1986); - vi) guarantors of the company's debts, including connected persons; - vii)debts for an unliquidated amount or any debt whose value is unascertained, including particularly: - contingent liabilities; - the potential for liabilities arising under property leases (of both present and past tenancies);